Yalta European Strategy: Chronology of meetings

-2004 – Ukrainian businessman and philanthropist Viktor Pinchuk gathered about 30 European leaders at the first Yalta European Seminar to discuss the prospects for Ukraine's accession to the EU.
-Following the seminar, an independent philanthropic foundation, the Yalta European Strategy (YES), was established in Ukraine.
+2004 – Ukrainian businessman and oligarch Victor Pinchuk gathered about 30 European leaders at the first Yalta European Seminar to discuss the prospects for Ukraine's accession to the EU.
+Following the seminar, an independent non-profit foundation, the Yalta European Strategy (YES), was established in Ukraine.

 2005–2013 – The Yalta Annual Meeting focused on the success factors that create strong, competitive, sustainable and equitable countries and societies.
 Topics included the global economy, energy security, threats and innovations changing our lives, and successful approaches to leadership.
 Particular attention was paid to the future of Greater Europe and the prospects for cooperation and integration of Ukraine.

 The 10th Yalta annual meeting was held in 2013 under the slogan "Ukraine and the world in the era of change: success factors".
 More than 250 leading representatives of political, business and public circles from more than 20 countries of the world were presented at the forum, who discussed the main global challenges and their impact on Ukraine, Greater Europe and the world.

 2014 – Held on September 11–13 in Kyiv.